Proteus (Marvel Comics): Powers and abilities

 Proteus is an Omega-level mutant who possesses a vast psionic ability to manipulate and alter reality.
 He exists in a state of pure psionic energy and can take possession of human bodies; however, the bodies of most beings burn out within hours or a few days.
 Proteus can leave a body before it is destroyed, but he usually does not.
 No possessed person has been shown able to resist or break free of Proteus's domination.
 Proteus has access to all the memories of his host while he possesses them and after he has left the body.
 Proteus has occasionally exhibited some telepathy, perfect recall, and the ability to mentally download computer information.

 Proteus' energy form is disrupted by metal, making living beings with metal in their bodies immune to the possession.
 If his form is disrupted enough, it can be dispersed, essentially killing him until it is reconstituted.
+Because Proteus is a being made of energy, he is virtually immortal, as his consciousness can reform after being disrupted.

 His reality manipulation powers allow him to transmute matter and bend the laws of physics according to his imagination within a certain range.
 Using this power he can transform objects into other objects or living creatures, transform energy into matter, manipulate weather, affect people's bodies, or strip a person of their powers.
 Proteus's reality warping ability is temporary and contingent upon line of sight: once out of his sight, any of his changes will be undone.

-Because Proteus is a being made of energy, he is virtually immortal, as his consciousness can reform after being disrupted.
-Proteus has at times exhibited the ability to transport himself inter-dimensionally, though it is unknown if this is an innate power or if he needed to use a connection to the Panoptichron to accomplish this.
-After his revival through Destiny during the events of Necrosha, Proteus is shown to be able to possess multiple individuals simultaneously.